-At the Oral Defense meeting, the student will have as many copies of the "Certification Page" (Appendix H) on the paper described in Step Nine to match the number of manuscripts to be bound.
+At the Oral Defense meeting, the student will have as many copies of the "Certification Page" (Appendix G) on the paper described in Step Nine to match the number of manuscripts to be bound.
 These pages should be kept by the student until they are added to the copies of the final manuscript given to Buswell Library for binding.
 Please note that the date written on the certification page should be the date of the defense.
 If committee members are being asked to sign certification pages at a date later than the dissertation defense, please remind them to write the DATE OF THE DEFENSE.

 2.12 ORAL DEFENSE

-Quick Guid le Tasks Oral defense of clinical dissertation.
+Quick Guide Tasks Oral defense of clinical dissertation.
 A two-hour defense will include a presentation by the student of the dissertation findings, a discussion period and an oral examination by the committee.
-Remediation and/or grievance processes to be followed upon failure Required Paperwork • Certification Page, quantity as needed (Appendix F).
+Remediation and/or grievance processes to be followed upon failure Required Paperwork Certification Page, quantity as needed (Appendix E).
 This is to be signed by all committee members using the successful defense date as the signature date.
-The student keeps all copies of the Certification Page for submission with their manuscript to Buswell Library. • April 5 (or the first Friday in April - whichever is later).
+The student keeps all copies of the Certification Page for submission with their manuscript to Buswell Library.
+Deadlines March 15.
 Last date for Oral Defense Meeting in order to participate in May Commencement ceremony.
-Student will likely receive an August 31 degree date if all other degree requirements are met.
-Deadlines • June 1.
+Student will likely receive an August 31 degree date if all other degree requirements are met. • June 1.
 Last date for Oral Defense Meeting in order to potentially receive an August 31 degree date if all other degree requirements are met.
 Student is eligible to participate in May Commencement ceremony in following year. • September 15.
 Last date for Oral Defense Meeting in order to potentially receive a December degree date if all other degree requirements are met.
 Student is eligible to participate in May Commencement ceremony in following year.